zh-lx/code-inspector/docs/en/guide/ide.md

     </tr>
 </table>

-## Non Automatic Recognition IDE
+## Other IDE

-If the IDE you are using is no longer in the list that supports automatic recognition mentioned above, or if it is an unofficial IDE in the list mentioned above, you need to add a file named `.env.local` to the project root directory and add: `CODE_EDITOR=[IDE Execution Path]`, the IDE Execution Path reference is as follows.
+If the IDE you are using is not in the list that supports automatic recognition mentioned above or if it is an unofficial IDE, you need to add a file named `.env.local` to the project root directory and add the following content: `CODE_EDITOR=[IDE Execution Path]`, the reference of getting `IDE Execution Path` is as follows.

 ### MAC

-Taking VSCodium as an example (the other IDE steps are the same), to obtain the IDE Execution Path in the MAC system, the steps are as follows:
+Taking VSCodium as an example (the other IDE steps are the same), to get the `IDE Execution Path` in the MAC system, the steps are as follows:

-1. Open the IDE program VSCodium
+1. Open VSCodium
 2. Open the MAC's own Activity Monitor, find VSCodium in the process, and double-click:
    ![Active_Monitor](https://github.com/zh-lx/code-inspector/assets/73059627/17d65dc1-82ff-439f-aeba-8e3056cd2a1b)
-3. After double clicking, in the "Open File and Port" tab of the window, find the corresponding path under the first txt, which is the IDE Execution Path:
+3. After double clicking, in the `Open File and Port` tab of the window, find the corresponding path under the first txt, which is the `IDE Execution Path`:
    ![Open_Files](https://github.com/zh-lx/code-inspector/assets/73059627/f27a61f4-1c57-4687-83c7-6078533d62b4)
-4. Copy the IDE Execution Path to the `.env.local` file to:
+4. Copy the `IDE Execution Path` to the `.env.local` file:

 ```perl
 # .env.local